cylc/cylc-admin/docs/proposal-partially-satisfied-prerequisites.md

             x = x
 ```

-This workflow will now stall with `b` "blocked.
+This workflow will stall with `b` "blocked because `a:x` is not generated.
 If that's not what is wanted (`x` is an optional output) you simply change the graph to

 ```